 Now that you know basically all the pros and cons of PureVPN let’s answer some of the most frequently asked questions people have about PureVPN.

 Who owns PureVPN?

-PureVPN is owned by GZ Systems Ltd, which is headquartered in Hong Kong.
-The company was founded back in 2007 and has now become one of the most leading VPN brands in the industry.
+PureVPN is owned by GZ Systems Ltd, headquartered in Hong Kong.
+The company was founded back in 2007 and has become one of the leading VPN brands in the industry.

 Is PureVPN legal?

 Yes, PureVPN is totally legal to use.
 Just keep in mind that some countries have banned VPN usage.
 So if you’re residing in Russia, China, or in any other anti-VPN country, you must be extra careful when and where you use PureVPN.